Last Updated on February 1, 2025

 Standard Process may not be able to fulfill your request or provide you with personal information if it cannot verify your identity or authority to make the request and confirm the personal information relates to you.
 To verify your identity, Standard Process may request up to three pieces of personal information about you, and Standard Process reserves the right to take additional steps as necessary to verify your identity if it has reason to believe a request is fraudulent.

-15. Response Timing and Format
+i.
+Response Timing and Format

 Any disclosures Standard Process provides will only cover the 12-month period preceding the date it receives your verifiable consumer request.
 The response Standard Process provides will also explain the reasons it cannot comply with a request, if applicable.
 For data portability requests, Standard Process will select a format to provide your personal information that is readily useable and should allow you to transmit the information from one entity to another entity without hindrance.

-16. Non-Discrimination
+j.
+Non-Discrimination

 • Deny you goods or services;